kaboc/pot/packages/pottery/README.md

 );
 ```

-The factory of each of the pot passed to the `pots` argument as a key in the map becomes
-ready with the new factory passed as a value, and it makes the pots available from that
-point onwards.
+`pots` is a Map with key-value pairs of a Pot and a factory.
+Each of the factories
+becomes available for a corresponding Pot thereafter.

-It is easier to understand how to use Pottery if you consider it as something similar to
+It is easier to understand how to use Pottery by imagining it as something similar to
 `MultiProvider` of the provider package, although they internally work quite differently.

 - MultiProvider
     - Creates objects and provides them so that they are available down the tree.
 - Pottery
     - Replaces factories to make pots ready so that they are available after that point.
+      The widget tree is only used to manage the lifespan of factories and objects in
+      Pots, so Pots are still available outside the tree.

-Removing Pottery (e.g. navigating back from the page where Pottery is used) resets
+Removing Pottery from the tree (e.g. navigating back from the page where Pottery is used)
-all pots passed to the `pots` argument and replaces their factories to throw an
+resets all pots in the `pots` map and replaces their factories to throw an
 [PotNotReadyException].

 ### ScopedPottery